 When we ran both phones through our battery test in 2017, the iPhone 8 turned in a slightly above-average result, while the iPhone 8 Plus held out for 11 hours.
 That would be good enough for either one to still land on our best phone battery life list, which we limit to phones released in the last year-and-a-half.

 Strictly speaking, the iPhone 12 doesn't measure up, lasting 8 hours and 25 minutes on a test the iPhone 8 and 8 Plus both aced.
-We don't imagine the iPhone 12 mini will fare better, as its compact size restricts just how big a battery Apple can place inside that phone.
+Not surprisingly given its smaller battery, the iPhone 12 mini fared worse, petering out before the 7.5 hour mark.

 The culprit for the iPhone 12's disappointing battery result?
 Besides that 6.1-inch OLED panel, we'd point the finger at 5G.
 When we turned off 5G and ran the same test over LTE, the iPhone 12 held out for 10 hours and 23 minutes — nearly two hours better.

-The iPhone 8 was the first Apple phone to support wireless charging, and that's continuing with the iPhone 12.
+The iPhone 8 was the first Apple phone to support wireless charging, and that's continued with the iPhone 12.
 But Apple's phones have now added support for MagSafe wireless charging, in which magnet-equipped chargers attach to the back of the phone for a more reliable charge.
 More importantly, MagSafe supports 15W wireless charging speeds, faster than the 7.5W supported through conventional charging pads.
 (Note that if you've got an iPhone 12 mini, your speeds will be capped at 12W.)

 iPhone 12 vs. iPhone 8 software and special features

 The iPhone 12 vs. iPhone 8 match-up is pretty even here.
-While the iPhone 12 ships with iOS 14 pre-installed, iPhone 8 users have been able to upgrade to that version of Apple's software since it came out in September.
-And iOS 14 introduces a number of new features such as home-screen widgets, better app organization, and improvements to Maps, Messages and Reminders that can make an older iPhone feel like new.
+While the iPhone 12 ships with iOS 14 pre-installed, iPhone 8 users have been able to upgrade to that version of Apple's software since it came out last September.
+And iOS 14 introduced a number of new features such as home-screen widgets, better app organization, and improvements to Maps, Messages and Reminders that can make an older iPhone feel like new.
 The iOS 14.5 update ships soon, and will work on the iPhone 8 as well as it does on the iPhone 12.

 If the last iPhone you bought was the iPhone 8, you're probably used to getting wired headphones and a charger in the box.
 That doesn't happen with the iPhone 12, though, as Apple is ditching those accessories in the name of more environmentally friendly packaging and less e-waste.
 (Getting people to pony up for their own accessories probably didn't dissuade Apple from making that move.)